 P.B.
 Shelley's Ode to the West Wind

-The final mark for the course will be calculated as the SUM of all points (active participation + credit test 1 + credit test 2).
+The final mark for the course will be calculated as the SUM of all points (active participation + test 1 + test 2).
 To pass the course, students must earn no less than 65 points.